History of the University of Pennsylvania: 19th century

 After being located in downtown Philadelphia for more than a century, the campus was moved across the Schuylkill River to property purchased from the Blockley Almshouse in West Philadelphia in 1872, where it has since remained in an area now known as University City.
 The new campus and its associated fraternities centered on the intersection of Woodland Avenue, 36th Street, and Locust Street.
 Among the first fraternities to build near the new campus were Phi Delta Theta in 1883 and Psi Upsilon in 1891.
 By 1891, there were at least 17 fraternities at the university.

 Penn hosted the nation's first university teaching hospital in 1874; the Wharton School, the world's first collegiate business school, in 1881; the first American student union building, Houston Hall, in 1896; and the only school of veterinary medicine in the United States that originated directly from its medical school, in 1884.

 Tosui Imadate (今立吐酔) was the first person of Asian descent to graduate from Penn (College Class of 1879).

 William Adger, James Brister, and Nathan Francis Mossell in 1879 were the first African Americans to enroll at Penn.
 Adger was the first African American to graduate from the college at Penn (1883), and when Brister graduated from the School of Dental Medicine (Penn Dental) (class of 1881), he was the first African American to earn a degree at Penn.

-Lewis Baxter Moore, brother in law of to two other Penn alumni who broke the color barrier by being among the first of their race to graduate from Penn degree granting programs, Nathan Francis Mossell (medicine) and Aaron Albert Mossell II (law), was the first African American to earn a PhD in 1896.
+Lewis Baxter Moore, brother in law of two other Penn alumni who broke the color barrier by being among the first of their race to graduate from Penn degree granting programs, Nathan Francis Mossell (medicine) and Aaron Albert Mossell II (law), was the first African American to earn a PhD in 1896.
 His doctorate was in classics.

 The first women enrolled at Penn were two graduate students at Penn's Towne Scientific School, medical doctors, Gertrude Klein Pierce,MD, Anna Lockhart Flanigen, MD, who were admitted in October 1876 as “special students” to study chemistry.
 In 1878 they were awarded certificates of proficiency in chemistry (finishing second and third in their class) and continued their postgraduate studies in organic chemistry with professor (who later became Provost) Edgar Fahs Smith.
 In 1880, Mary Alice Bennett and Anna H. Johnson were the first women to enroll in a Penn degree-granting program and Bennett was the first woman to receive a degree from Penn, which was a PhD.